HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Experiments

 \subsection{Main Results}

-In this section, we compare the proposed HCP-MAD with several existing methods across six benchmarks, with the results summarized in Table~\ref{tab:performance_comparison}.
+In this section, we compare the proposed HCP-MAD with several existing methods across six benchmarks, the results summarized in Table~\ref{tab:performance_comparison}.

 In the single-agent setting, CoT uses the fewest tokens but suffers from lower accuracy.
 By adding self-consistency (SC) to the Qwen model, the average accuracy improves from 75.08\% to 78.11\%, while token consumption increases from 483 to 1,376.
-The Multi-Agent Debate is proposed to enhance single-agent reasoning capabilities.
+Multi-Agent Debate is proposed to enhance single-agent reasoning capabilities.
 As shown in Table~\ref{tab:performance_comparison}, existing MAD methods such as DOWN and Heter-MAD both achieve higher performance.
 For instance, DOWN obtains an accuracy of 80.09\% with lower token usage, which clearly outperforms the 78.98\% accuracy of the standard MAD.
-This demonstrates the benefits of heterogeneous models in improving overall performance.
+This shows the benefits of heterogeneous models in improving overall performance.

 Among all MAD methods, HCP-MAD achieves the best performance with the lowest token consumption.
 Compared to DOWN, HCP-MAD improves the average accuracy from 80.09\% to 82.46\% while reducing token consumption from 2,638 to 2,137.
 Moreover, HCP-MAD excels on five of the six benchmarks, further demonstrating its generality and efficiency across various tasks.
 From Table~\ref{tab:performance_comparison}, it can be observed that all existing MAD-based methods perform worse on CommonQA than some single agents like SC and SR. The reason is that CommonQA consists of simple commonsense questions, where debate introduces unnecessary complexity and noise instead of meaningful refinement.
 However, HCP-MAD achieves the best performance of 84.85\% among all MAD-based methods, falling just short of the 85.18\% accuracy obtained by SC.

-In conclusion, HCP-MAD is an efficient multi-agent reasoning framework that achieves higher performance with lower token consumption across different tasks.